idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 Examples of tools that support SRX files: OmegaT, CafeTran Espresso, Swordfish, WordFast Pro, and Memsource.

+Maxprograms’ [SRXEditor](https://www.maxprograms.com/products/srxeditor.html) is an open source cross-platform editor of segmentation rules, designed to use Segmentation Rules eXchange (SRX) 2.0.
+You can use SRXEditor to create new SRX files and edit existing ones.
+It also can be used for testing segmentation rules to ensure that they break text as expected.
+It is also currently included in Swordfish III installers.

 [Okapi Ratel](http://okapiframework.org/wiki/index.php?title=Ratel) is a free-libre/open source cross-platform application that helps create and maintain segmentation rules in the SRX format.
 Such rules are used to break down translatable text into more meaningful parts.
 Ratel is part of the Okapi Framework, and can be used either as a standalone utility or from within Okapi Rainbow.

-Maxprograms’ [SRXEditor](https://www.maxprograms.com/products/srxeditor.html) is included in Stingray and Swordfish III installers.
-While these programs require a license to be used, the SRXEditor can be launched freely.

 Downloadable SRX rules: [OmegaT’s default rules](https://raw.githubusercontent.com/omegat-org/omegat/master/src/org/omegat/core/segmentation/defaultRules.srx), [LanguageTool’s segmentation rules](https://github.com/languagetool-org/languagetool/blob/master/languagetool-core/src/main/resources/org/languagetool/resource/segment.srx).